 Coldiron is a tiny town located in the state of Kentucky.
 With a population of 222 people and just one neighborhood, Coldiron is the 384th largest community in Kentucky.

-When you are in Coldiron, you'll notice that it is more blue-collar than most other communities in America.
-53.14% of Coldiron’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Coldiron is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
-There are especially a lot of people living in Coldiron who work in sales jobs (22.29%), food service (15.43%), and office and administrative support (9.14%).
+Coldiron is a blue-collar town, with 58.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Coldiron is a town of transportation and shipping workers, service providers, and sales and office workers.
+There are especially a lot of people living in Coldiron who work in food service (25.56%), office and administrative support (15.56%), and sales jobs (0.00%).

 Overall, Coldiron’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Coldiron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Coldiron does not have a public transit system used by locals to get to and from work.

 The people who call Coldiron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coldiron residents report their race to be White.
-Important ancestries of people in Coldiron include Irish, Italian, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Coldiron include Irish, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Coldiron is English.
 Other important languages spoken here include African languages and Arabic.